2025–26 Colorado State Rams men's basketball team

-The 2025–26 Colorado State Rams men's basketball team represents Colorado State University during the 2025–26 NCAA Division I men's basketball season.
-The Rams are led by first-year head coach Ali Farokhmanesh and play their home games at Moby Arena in Fort Collins, Colorado as a member of the Mountain West Conference.
+The 2025–26 Colorado State Rams men's basketball team represented Colorado State University during the 2025–26 NCAA Division I men's basketball season.
+The Rams are led by first-year head coach Ali Farokhmanesh and played their home games at Moby Arena in Fort Collins, Colorado as a member of the Mountain West Conference.

-The season will mark Colorado State's final season as members of the Mountain West Conference before joing the Pac-12 Conference on July 1, 2026.
+The season marked Colorado State's final season as members of the Mountain West Conference before joing the Pac-12 Conference on July 1, 2026.

 Previous season

 The Rams finished the 2025-26 season 26–10, 16–5 in Mountain West play to finish second place.
 They defeated Nevada, Utah State, and Boise State in the Mountain West tournament win their first tournament championship since 2003.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 12 seed in the West region.
 The Rams upset the Memphis in the first round before losing to Maryland.

 A day after the season's conclusion, head coach Niko Medved left to take the same position at his alma mater, Minnesota.
 On March 26, 2025, the school named top assistant coach Ali Farokhmanesh the team's new head coach.